ScienceStudentSuccessCentre/CodingChallenge2023/README.md

 ## ⬇️ Downloading the Challenges

+You can download the challenges as a zip file from the GitHub page.

+1. At the top of this GitHub page, click the green button labelled `<> code`.
+A menu will appear.
+2. In that menu, click the option that says `Download as Zip`.
+3. Open the new `CodingChallenge2023` folder with your favourite code editor

+Optionally, you could also follow these steps to clone the repository to your computer.

 1. Open a terminal/command prompt on your computer
 2. Navigate into the directory you want to work in using `cd <name-of-directory>`
 3. Run `git clone https://github.com/ScienceStudentSuccessCentre/CodingChallenge2023.git`
-    - If you don't have git, [install it](https://git-scm.com/download)
+    - If you don't have Git, [install it](https://git-scm.com/download)
 4. Open the new `CodingChallenge2023` folder with your favourite code editor

-If you need help with anything, please ask an SSSC mentor!
+If you need help with anything, please ask an SSSC mentor (the people wearing "Ask Me" pins)!

 ## 💰 Prizes